strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/server.md

 });
 ```

-To remove a cron job you need to add a cron job with a name as shown above.
+To remove a cron job you need to add a cron job in the object format where the key is a unique name for the cron job.

 :::note
-Only cron jobs with names can be removed.
+Only cron jobs that don't use the rule as the key can be removed.
 :::

 ```js